nesi/snakemake_workshop/workshop_material/04_leveling_up_your_workflow.md

 ## Catching up

-From section 03, your Snakefile should look like:
+From section 03, you should have the following Snakefile:

+{% capture e4dot1 %}

 ```python
 # define samples from data directory using wildcards